GENERAL INFORMATION: 503-823-4000

-The resulting Adjustment Factor shall be multiplied by the adopted SDC rates by Rate Group and added to the base charges.
+The resulting Adjustment Factor will be multiplied by the adopted SDC rates by Rate Group and added to the base charges.

-E. Notwithstanding any other provision, the adjustment shall not exceed a total of 12 percent in any consecutive two-year period.
-This shall be calculated by dividing the proposed new rate by the rate of 2 years prior, or, if a new rate structure was adopted less than 2 years prior, by the variance from the rate most recently adopted.
-If the resulting change is greater than 12 percent, the rate shall be set at 12 percent variance from the rate of 2 years prior, or, if a new rate structure was adopted less than 2 years prior, by the variance from the rate most recently adopted.
+E. Notwithstanding any other provision, the adjustment shall not exceed a total of 12 percent in any consecutive 2 year period.
+This is calculated by dividing the proposed new rate by the rate of 2 years prior, or, if a new rate structure was adopted less than 2 years prior, by the variance from the rate most recently adopted.
+If the resulting change is greater than 12 percent, the rate will be set at 12 percent variance from the rate of 2 years prior, or, if a new rate structure was adopted less than 2 years prior, by the variance from the rate most recently adopted.

 (Amended by Ordinance Nos.
-176511, 179008, 181669, 183448 and 187150, effective July 1, 2016.)
-The uses listed and described in this Section shall be exempt, either partially or fully, from payment of the Parks and Recreation SDC.
-Any Applicant seeking an exemption under this Section shall specifically request that exemption no later than the time of the City’s completion of the final inspection.
+176511, 179008, 181669, 183448, 187150, 189050, 189244 and 189323, effective December 19, 2018.)
+The uses listed and described in this Section will be exempt, either partially or fully, from payment of the Parks and Recreation SDC.
+Any Applicant seeking an exemption under this Section must specifically request that exemption no later than the time of the City’s completion of the final inspection.
 Where New Development consists of only part of one or more of the uses described in this section, only that/those portion(s) of the development which qualify under this section are eligible for an exemption.
-The balance of the New Development which does not qualify for any exemption under this section shall be subject to the full SDC.
-Should the Applicant dispute any decision by the City regarding an exemption request, the Applicant must apply for an Alternative Exemption calculation under Section 17.13.080.
+The balance of the New Development which does not qualify for any exemption under this section will be subject to the full SDC.
+Should the Applicant dispute any decision by the City regarding an exemption request, the Applicant must appeal as provided by Section 17.13.120.
 The Applicant has the burden of proving entitlement to any exemption so requested.